emrehankaraoglu/MaskDetection/README.md

 # MaskDetection
-In this project, I used haar cascades for detecting face and I did a basic project
+In this project, I used haar cascades for detecting face and I did a basic project.
+Face is detected in each frame which comes from webcam by using haar cascades then when the face has a mask, algorithm can not detect no more face.
+This situation can be used as "if statement" thus when algorithm sees clear face, it says "Please wear a mask".
+If algorithm sees a mask on face, it says "Thanks for wearing mask".
+As I said it is a basic procejt.
+We can detect face in many different ways such as Tensorflow.
+Further, I will do this project by using tensorflow.